By Lambert Strether of Corrente.

 — jinh ☀🍎 hatingway (@forgivenrevelry) January 10, 2023

 Tech: Elon crapifies Twitter (2): “Twitter’s Algorithmic ‘For You’ Feed Becomes Default Timeline on iOS” [MacRumors].
 Not on the desktop, fortunately.
 “Twitter has made the algorithmic “For You” timeline the default feed that users see when they open the iOS app, a controversial change that the company has tried previously before rolling it back due to a pronounced backlash.
 In a change that is sure to draw the ire of some users, Twitter has removed the sparkle-shaped icon from the top-right of the app’s interface that let users switch between ‘For You’ and ‘Latest’ and replaced it with two tabs called ‘For You’ and ‘Following.’
 ‘For You’ still shows users tweets from people they follow out of order, sprinkled with algorithmically suggested tweets from people they don’t [which is a problem, since the algo is garbage], while ‘Following’ shows tweets in pure reverse chronological order.
-While the change technically makes it easier to switch timelines [although why on earth anyone would want to do that escapes me] – users can now just swipe between them instead of tapping the star icon – users on iOS will now always see the algorithmic ‘For You’ tab when opening the app, ” • The gall, calling the algo timeline “for you,” when the timeline that’s really for me is the one I carefully curated, ffs.
+While the change technically makes it easier to switch timelines [although why on earth anyone would want to do that escapes me] – users can now just swipe between them instead of tapping the star icon – users on iOS will now always see the algorithmic ‘For You’ tab when opening the app, whether they want to or not.” • The gall, calling the algo timeline “for you,” when the timeline that’s really for me is the one I carefully curated, ffs.
 The gall, in fact, of both forcing the algo on users and rolling back cropping to 2020, when those were the two misfeatures most complained about by users (after the lack of an edit button).
 The difficulty here is that Twitter’s current chief competitor, Mastodon, is dominated by child pr0n and ped0.

 Today’s Fear & Greed Index: 53 Neutral (previous close: 50 Neutral) [CNN].
 One week ago: 41 (Fear).
 (0 is Extreme Fear; 100 is Extreme Greed).
 Last updated Jan 11 at 2:23 PM EST.